Modifying Exported DataTables Data

 The second way gives you access to the relevant object for the export target.

-(The third way is included for legacy information only.)
+(The fourth way is included for legacy information only - but may still be useful in some situations.)

 Format the Source Data Cells